-This Act sets up: (a) the Australian Commission on Safety and Quality in Health Care; and (b) the Independent Hospital Pricing Authority; and (c) the office of Administrator of the National Health Funding Pool; and
+- This Act sets up: - (a) the Australian Commission on Safety and Quality in Health Care; and - (b) the National Health Performance Authority; and - (c) the Independent Hospital Pricing Authority; and

-(d) the National Health Funding Body. • Care The Australian Commission on Safety and Quality in Health Care has functions relating to health care safety and quality matters. • main functions of the Independent Hospital Pricing ority are as follows: (a) to determine the national efficient price for health care services provided by public hospitals where the services are funded on an activity basis; (b) to determine the efficient cost for health care services provided by public hospitals where the services are block funded; (c) to publish this, and other information, for the purpose of informing decision makers in relation to the funding of public hospitals. • The main function of the Administrator of the National Health Funding Pool is to administer the National Health Funding Pool. • The function of the National Health Funding Body is to assist the Administrator of the National Health Funding Pool.
+- (d) the office of Administrator of the National Health Funding Pool; and - (e) the National Health Funding Body. - The Australian Commission on Safety and Quality in Health Care has functions relating to health care safety and quality matters. - The main function of the National Health Performance Authority is to monitor, and report on, the performance of the following: - (a) local hospital networks; - (b) public hospitals; - (c) private hospitals; - (d) primary health care organisations; - (e) other bodies or organisations that provide health care services. - The main functions of the Independent Hospital Pricing Authority are as follows: - (a) to determine the national efficient price for health care services provided by public hospitals where the services are funded on an activity basis; - (b) to determine the efficient cost for health care services provided by public hospitals where the services are block funded; - (c) to publish this, and other information, for the purpose of informing decision makers in relation to the funding of public hospitals. - The main function of the Administrator of the National Health Funding Pool is to administer the National Health Funding Pool. - 2 National Health Reform Act 2011

+• The function of the National Health Funding Body is to assist the Administrator of the National Health Funding Pool.